BeTheCozmo/event-oriented-framework/README.md

 ## Configuration

-This lib requires only some environment variables to work:
+This lib requires some environment variables to work:

 - MONITORING_EVENTS_STACK_SIZE
   - Default: 1000